Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 1. Use a template framework and add in our `src`.

-2. Integrate a template framework into our `src`.
+2. Integrate a template framework around our `src`.

 We will do both.